hoakin28/vaultctl/README.md

 The binary it's tested to work in CentOS7/RedHat7.5

-Operations supoorted by vaulty are:
+Operations supported by vaulty are:

 - List Vault paths as list or trees
 - Print secrets